TheOdinProject/curriculum/ruby/ruby.md

     > my_numbers
     => [1, 2, 3, 5]          # overwrote the original my_numbers object!

+Methods ending with a question mark `?` return true or false.

 Let's answer the question, "Where did all those methods come from?" **Classes** are like umbrellas that let us give an object general behaviors just based on what it is.
 An object is an instance of a class -- you (yes, you) are an instance of the `Person` class.
-There are lots of behaviors (methods) that you can do just by virtue of being a `Person`... `.laugh`, `.jump`, `.speak("hello")`.
-This is really useful in programming because you often need to create lots of instances of something and it's silly to have to rewrite all the methods you want all of them to have anyway, so you write them at the class level and all the instances get to use them.
+There are lots of behaviors (methods) that you can do just by virtue of being a `Person`.. `laugh`, `jump`, `speak("hello")`  This is really useful in programming because you often need to create lots of instances of something and it's silly to have to rewrite all the methods you want all of them to have anyway, so you write them at the class level and all the instances get to use them.

 Instances of a class get to **inherit** the behaviors of that class.
 Inheritance works for classes too!
-Your class `Person` has lots of methods but many of them are inherited just by virtue of you also being a `Mammal` or even just a `LivingThing`.
-You get to use all the methods of your ancestor classes
+Your class `Person` has lots of methods but many of them are inherited just by virtue of you also being a `Mammal` or even just a `LivingThing`  You get to use all the methods of your ancestor classes

-An interesting exercise to try in Ruby is to use the method `.superclass` to ask a class what its parent is.
+An interesting exercise to try in Ruby is to use the method `superclass` to ask a class what its parent is.
 If you just keep on going and going, you'll see that everything eventually inherits from `BasicObject`, which originates most of the methods you have access to in the original object:

     > 1.class.superclass.superclass.superclass
     => BasicObject
     > BasicObject.methods
     => # giant list of methods

-Random Note: Running the `.methods` method on a class only returns the class methods, whereas `.instance_methods` will return all methods available to any instance of that class (so `String.methods` will return a list of class methods, while `"hello".methods` will return a longer list that is the same as `String.instance_methods`).
+Random Note: Running the `methods` method on a class only returns the class methods, whereas `instance_methods` will return all methods available to any instance of that class (so `String.methods` will return a list of class methods, while `"hello".methods` will return a longer list that is the same as `String.instance_methods`).

-Other Random Note: Use `.object_id` to see an object's id, and this can be useful if you're running into odd errors where you thought you were modifying and object but it's not changing.
+Other Random Note: Use `object_id` to see an object's id, and this can be useful if you're running into odd errors where you thought you were modifying and object but it's not changing.
 If you debug and look at the id's along the way, you may find that you're actually only modifying a COPY of that object.

 To **Write Your Own Methods**, just use the syntax `def methodname(argument1, argument2)`, though the parentheses around the arguments are optional.
 The method will return ("spit out") either whatever follows the `return` statement or the result of the last piece of code that was evaluated (an **Implicit Return** statement).
 You call the inputs by whatever name you defined them at the top.